Miccighel/Readersourcing-2.0/README.md

 Please, note that this is an early alpha release and it is not ready for the use in a production environment.

-<h2>Useful Links</h2>

-- <a href="https://zenodo.org/record/1446468">Original Article</a>
-- <a href="https://zenodo.org/record/1452397">Technical Documentation (Zenodo)</a>
-- <a href="https://github.com/Miccighel/Readersourcing-2.0-TechnicalDocumentation"> Technical Documentation (GitHub)</a>
-- <a href="https://doi.org/10.5281/zenodo.1442597">Zenodo Record</a>

 <h2>Description</h2>

-RS_PDF is the software library which is exploited by <a href="https://github.com/Miccighel/Readersourcing-2.0-RS_Server">RS_Server</a> to actually edit the PDF files to add the URL required when a reader requests to save for later the publication that he is reading.
+**RS_PDF** is the software library which is exploited by <a href="https://github.com/Miccighel/Readersourcing-2.0-RS_Server">RS_Server</a> to actually edit the PDF files to add the URL required when a reader requests to save for later the publication that he is reading.
 It is a software characterized by a command line interface and this means that RS_Server can use it directly since they are deployed one along the other, without using complex communication channels and paradigms.

 <h2>Installation</h2>